Siamese Image Modeling for Self-Supervised Vision Representation Learning: Introduction

 \section{Introduction}

-Self-supervised learning (SSL) has been the pursued target in the vision domain for a long time~\cite{jing2020self}.
-It enables us to train models without human-annotated labels, which makes it possible to exploit huge amounts of unlabeled data.
-SSL has provided competitive results against supervised learning baselines in a variety of downstream tasks, including ImageNet~\cite{deng2009imagenet} fine-tuning~\cite{bao2021beit, he2021masked} and transfer learning on detection/segmentation tasks~\cite{he2020momentum,li2021benchmarking}.
+Self-supervised learning (SSL) has been pursued in the vision domain for a long time~\cite{jing2020self}.
+It enables us to pre-train models without human-annotated labels, which makes it possible to exploit huge amounts of unlabeled data.
+SSL has provided competitive results against supervised pre-training baselines in various downstream tasks, including image classification~\cite{bao2021beit, he2021masked}, object detection~\cite{li2021benchmarking} and semantic segmentation~\cite{he2020momentum}.

 To effectively train models in the SSL manner, researchers design the so-called ``pretext tasks'' to generate supervision signals.
 One of the most typical frameworks is \textit{Instance Discrimination (ID)}, whose core idea is to pull together representations of different augmented views from the same image, and avoid representational collapse.
 Different variants of ID have been proposed, including contrastive learning~\cite{he2020momentum,chen2020simple}, asymmetric networks~\cite{grill2020bootstrap,chen2021exploring}, and feature decorrelation~\cite{zbontar2021barlow,bardes2021vicreg}.
 A recent work~\cite{tao2021exploring} has shown the intrinsic consistency among these methods via their similar gradient structures.
 For ID methods, the representations of each image are well separated, thus inducing good linear separability.
-However, as shown in \cite{li2021benchmarking}, for transfer learning on detection tasks with Vision Transformers~\cite{dosovitskiy2020image}, ID is not superior to supervised learning, and even lags behind random initialization given enough training time.
+However, as shown in \cite{li2021benchmarking}, for transfer learning on detection tasks with Vision Transformers~\cite{dosovitskiy2020image}, ID is not superior to supervised pre-training, and even lags behind random initialization given enough training time.

 Recently, another SSL framework has gradually attracted more attention, namely \textit{Masked Image Modeling (MIM)}~\cite{bao2021beit,he2021masked}.
 MIM methods train the model to reconstruct the original content from a masked image.
 Such practice can help to learn the rich local structures within an image, leading to excellent performance in dense prediction tasks such as object detection~\cite{li2021benchmarking}.
 Nevertheless, MIM does not have good linear separability as ID, and usually performs poorly under the few-shot classification settings~\cite{assran2022masked}.